dbt-labs/docs.getdbt.com/website/blog/2022-07-27-getting-started-with-the-dbt-semantic-layer.md

 If you have any questions about those components, or metrics in general, please feel free to post in the #dbt-metrics-and-server channel on dbt Slack!
 I hang around there and am always willing to chat metrics!

 ### Footnotes
+[^1]: That future may not have mentioned robots but I'm holding out for [Jetson's style morning machine](https://www.youtube.com/watch?v=-0S3Jf-NxdI) to help me get ready in the morning.

-[^1]: We’re specifically calling out the licensing because there is a lot of confusion in the community around what is open-source and what isn’t.
+[^2]: We’re specifically calling out the licensing because there is a lot of confusion in the community around what is open-source and what isn’t.
 This is only becoming trickier with the introduction of the BSL licensing, which ensures users can run their own server but it cannot be sold as a cloud service.
 For more information on why these licensing types were picked, we recommend [Tristan’s blog around licensing dbt.](https://www.getdbt.com/blog/licensing-dbt/).
 The big takeaway around licensing is that you can still run components of the dbt Semantic Layer even if you aren’t a dbt Cloud customer!

-[^2]: Full transparency, I've never seen the Office.
+[^3]: Full transparency, I've never seen the Office.
 The awkward humor makes me so uncomfortable that I have to turn off the TV.
 Apologies if the titles of the characters are incorrect.

-[^3]: Psych!
+[^4]: Psych!
 They’re definitely interested in the calculation of ARR.
 In fact, they don’t really trust the numbers **unless** they understand how it’s calculated.
 This is where they could use the Metadata API in order to query all the information about the metric, such as definition, run-time, acceptable dimensions, etc. Right now Jim and Pam would need to query the API directly but in the future we expect there to be a number of different ways to obtain this information, ranging from [direct integration with the BI tool](https://hex.tech/integrations/dbt) all the way to having that information materialized in a dbt information schema! *For current tabular alternatives, there are some interesting macros in the newly released [dbt-project-evaluator package](https://github.com/dbt-labs/dbt-project-evaluator).
 Take a look there if you’re curious about materializing your metric information!*